abworrall/dicebot/README.md

 On LINE, it needs to maintain a mapping between the LINE user IDs and the names that identify characters.
 The easiest way is to get users to claim their name once they're logged into LINE: `db bot claim NAME`.
-Note that they can't use the high privacy modes, as they result in all user IDs being stripped out before the bot sees anything.
+Note that until the user has agreed to the bot's Terms of Use, the user IDs won't be visible to the bot; the user needs to add the bot to their friend list and agree to the ToU.

 If you are an admin user (see `./config/myconfig.go`), you will need to claim your name too :) Once you have it, you can then masquerade as